Acorns Review: An Investment App That Grows Your Spare Change (2019)

 Is Acorns legit?

 The last thing you want is giving an untrustworthy company your money and financial information.
-It’s completely normal to be skeptical and a little nervous before using an investment app.
+It’s completely normal to be skeptical and a little nervous before using robo advisors or investment apps

 That’s why research is crucial, and we analyzed Acorns Better Business Bureau page to investigate their history.